miranda-ng/tasman/readme.md

 5) make install

 ### Configuration
-After configuration, you will be asked about JID and it's password for your bot.
+After installation you will be promted for JID and password for your bot.

 ### Commands